Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In Conclusion

 Knowing your dog has taste buds can be very helpful when picking and choosing what to feed your favorite furry friend.
-That includes staying away from salty and spicy foods and giving your dog plenty of fresh, clean water.
-Whatever you choose to feed your dog, knowing what they’re hard-wired to eat and what they enjoy is useful information.
-It’s also useful to know how important smell is to a dog’s sense of taste.
-We hope the info provided today has expanded your canine knowledge and will help you feed your dog a nutritious diet that it enjoys thoroughly.
+That includes avoiding salty and spicy foods and giving your dog plenty of fresh water.
+Whatever you choose to feed your dog, knowing what they are hard-wired to eat and what they enjoy is valuable information.
+Knowing how important smell is to a dog’s sense of taste is also helpful.
+We hope the info provided today has expanded your canine knowledge and will help you feed your dog a nutritious diet that they enjoy thoroughly.

 Featured Image Credit: Alejandro rodriguez, Shutterstock